Matty Longstaff: Newcastle United and loans

+Major League Soccer

+On 29 February 2024, Major League Soccer club Toronto FC announced the signing of Longstaff as a free agent on a two-year contract, with an option for an additional year.

+On 5 May he scored his first goal for Toronto against FC Dallas.

+On 13 August 2025, Longstaff was traded to CF Montréal in exchange for Jules-Anthony Vilsaint and up to $275,000 in General Allocation Money.

 International career

 On 8 November 2019, Longstaff received his first international call up to the England U20 side.
 He made his debut as a substitute during a 4–0 win over Portugal on 14 November 2019.

 Personal life

 Longstaff was born in Rotherham, South Yorkshire and raised in North Shields, Tyne and Wear.
 Longstaff went to school at John Spence Community High School.
-Longstaff was a boyhood Newcastle United supporter and his older brother Sean is also a footballer for Newcastle United.
+Longstaff was a boyhood Newcastle United supporter and his older brother Sean is a footballer for Leeds United.
 Their father David is a former Great Britain ice hockey player, who featured over 100 times for the national side, and is still active as coach for the Whitley Warriors.
 David is the cousin of former England international Alan Thompson.
-They are not related to former Newcastle academy player Luis Longstaff.